Skip to main content

 REST APIProvided by the caller in the message payload

 The Tracking Pixel and Web SDK share the imtbl_anon_id cookie on the same domain, so sessions on the same domain are already continuous before any login occurs.
 Call identify() at login to associate the player’s userId with their activity and traits.
 A player who logs in on both the marketing site and in-game using the same userId will have both session histories attributed to the same profile, no alias call needed.
 Call alias() when the same player is known by different provider IDs across surfaces, for example a player previously identified as a Steam user who later links a Passport account.
+For exact method signatures and the full list of IdentityType values, see the API Reference section of the Web SDK, Unity SDK, or REST API docs.

 Auto-Tracked Events